10XGenomics/lariat/README.md

 ## Usage Notes:
 * Lariat currently requires Go 1.3
 * Lariat currently requires a non standard format for input reads.
-We recommend using the Lariat build bundled with the 10X Genomics Longranger software (http://software.10xgenomics.com/)
+We recommend using the Lariat build bundled with the 10X Genomics Long Ranger software (http://software.10xgenomics.com/)

-Please contact us if you're interested in using Lariat independently of the Longranger pipeline.
+Please contact us if you're interested in using Lariat independently of the Long Ranger pipeline.

 ## Input File Format